MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-whats-new.md

 To learn more, see [Introduction to MicrosoftML](microsoftml-introduction.md).

 **mrsdeploy package** is new in this release and available on all [platforms supporting operationalization](rserver-install-supported-platforms.md).
-Functions support remote execution on a R Server 9.0.1 instance, and the ability to publish, and subsequently manage, an R code block as a web service.
+Functions provide remote execution on a R Server 9.0.1 instance, and the ability to publish, and subsequently manage, an R code block as a web service.

 To learn more, see [mrsdeploy Function Reference](mrsdeploy/mrsdeploy.md).

 **olapR package** lets you run MDX queries and connect directly to OLAP cubes on SQL Server 2016 Analysis Services from your R solution.
-You can manually create and then paste in aan MDX query, or use an R-style API to choose a cube, axes, and slicers.
+You can manually create and then paste in an MDX query, or use an R-style API to choose a cube, axes, and slicers.

 To learn more, see [Using Data from OLAP Cubes in R](https://msdn.microsoft.com/library/mt790485.aspx).